Skip to main content

 article 93 of the LIRPF is modified by section Five of the Third Final Provision of Law 28/2022, so that,

-Access to the regime is improved by reducing from 10 to 5 the number of tax periods prior to moving to Spanish territory during which the taxpayer cannot have been a tax resident in Spain.
+Access to the regime is improved by reducing the number of tax periods prior to moving to Spanish territory during which the taxpayer cannot have been a tax resident in Spain from 10 to 5.

-The regime is extended to workers who travel to Spanish territory to work remotely, whether or not ordered by the employer, exclusively using computer, telematic and telecommunications means and systems, as well as to administrators of emerging companies regardless of their percentage. of participation in the share capital of the entity.
+The regime is extended to workers who travel to Spanish territory to work remotely, whether or not ordered by the employer, using exclusively computer, telematic and telecommunications means and systems, as well as to managers of emerging companies regardless of their percentage of participation in the company's share capital.

-In addition, the possibility of benefiting from this special regime is established for the taxpayer's spouse and the taxpayer's children under twenty-five years of age (or whatever their age in case of disability) or, in the event of non-existence of marital ties, the parent of the children, provided that certain conditions are met.
+In addition, the possibility of benefiting from this special regime is established for the taxpayer's spouse and the taxpayer's children under twenty-five years of age (or whatever their age in the case of disability) or, in the event of non-existence of a marital bond, for the parent of the children, provided that certain conditions are met.

-6. Tax classification of the returns obtained from the management of funds linked to entrepreneurship, innovation and the development of economic activity
+6. Tax qualification of the income obtained from the management of funds linked to entrepreneurship, innovation and the development of economic activity

-Work income will be considered as income derived directly or indirectly from participations, shares or other rights, including success commissions, that grant special economic rights in certain entities, obtained by the administrators, managers or employees of those entities or their entities. managers or entities of your group.
+Income from work will be considered to be income derived directly or indirectly from shares, stocks or other rights, including performance fees, which grant special economic rights in certain entities, obtained by the administrators, managers or employees of these entities or their managing entities or entities in their group.

-These returns will be integrated into the tax base for 50% of their amount, without any exemption or reduction resulting from application, when certain requirements are met.
+These returns will be included in the tax base at 50% of their amount, without any exemption or reduction being applicable, when certain requirements are met.

 CORPORATION TAX

-With the entry into force of Law 28/2022, of December 21, the following new developments are introduced that affect l the taxpayers of the Corporate Tax and the Tax on the Income of non-Residents who obtain income through a permanent establishment located in Spanish territory, which have the status of emerging company in accordance with the preliminary title of this law.
+With the entry into force of Law 28/2022, of December 21, the following changes are introduced that affect l taxpayers of the Corporate Tax and the Non-Resident Income Tax who obtain income through a permanent establishment located in Spanish territory, which have the status of an emerging company in accordance with the preliminary title of this law.

-1. Taxation of emerging companies at the tax rate of 15% for a maximum period of four years
+1. Taxation of start-ups at a rate of 15% for a maximum period of four years

-They will be taxed in the first tax period in which, having said condition, the tax base is positive and in the following three , as long as they maintain the aforementioned condition, at the rate of 15 % in the terms established in section 1 of article 29 of Law 27/2014, of November 27, on Corporate Tax.
+They will pay taxes in the first tax period in which, having said condition, the tax base is positive and in the following three , provided that they maintain the aforementioned condition, at the rate of 15% in the terms established in section 1 of article 29 of Law 27/2014, of November 27, on Corporate Tax.

-In this way, the initial taxation of emerging companies is softened, reducing the corporate tax rate from the current 25 % to 15 % for a maximum of four years, as long as the company maintains emerging company status.
+This softens the initial taxation of emerging companies, reducing the corporate tax rate from the current 25%. % to 15 %, for a maximum of four years, provided the company maintains its start-up status.

-2. Postponement of payment of tax debts by emerging companies during the first two years of activity
+2. Deferral of tax debt payments by start-ups during the first two years of activity

-section 1 of article 8 of Law 28/2022, which regulates the deferral of taxation of an emerging company, establishes that,
+Section 1 of Article 8 Law 28/2022, which regulates the deferral of taxation of a start-up company, establishes that,

-They may request, from the State Tax Administration at the time of submitting the self-assessment, the deferral of the payment of the tax debt corresponding to the first two tax periods in which the tax base of the Tax is positive .
+They may request, from the State Tax Administration at the time of filing the self-assessment, the deferral of payment of the tax debt corresponding to the first two tax periods in which the taxable base of the Tax is positive .

-The State Tax Administration will grant the deferral, with waiver of guarantees, for a period of twelve and six months, respectively, from the end of the deadline for payment of the tax debt corresponding to the aforementioned tax periods in the voluntary period.
+The State Tax Administration will grant the deferral, with exemption from guarantees, for a period of twelve and six months, respectively, from the end of the period for voluntary payment of the tax debt corresponding to the aforementioned tax periods.

-To enjoy this benefit, it will be necessary for the applicant to be up to date with compliance with their tax obligations on the date on which the deferral request is made and, in addition, for the self-assessment to be submitted within the established period.
-The payment of complementary self-assessments may not be postponed, according to the procedure established in this section.
+To enjoy this benefit, the applicant must be up to date with his or her tax obligations on the date on which the deferral request is made and, in addition, the self-assessment must be submitted within the established period.
+The payment of supplementary self-assessments may not be postponed, in accordance with the procedure established in this section.

-The payment of the deferred tax debt will be made within a period of one month from the day following the expiration of each of the indicated deadlines, without accrual of late payment interest.
+Payment of the deferred tax debt will be made within one month from the day following the expiration of each of the periods indicated, without any accrual of late payment interest.

-3. No obligation to make installment payments for emerging companies during the first two years of activity
+3. No obligation to make split payments for start-ups during the first two years of activity

-Section 2 of article 8 of Law 28/2022, which regulates the deferral of taxation of an emerging company, establishes that,
+Section 2 of Article 8 of Law 28/2022, which regulates the deferral of taxation of a start-up company, establishes that,

-They will not have the obligation to make the installment payments regulated in article 40 of Law 27/2014, of November 27, on Corporate Tax, and 23.1 of Royal Legislative Decree 5/2004 , of March 5, which approves the consolidated text of the Law on the Income Tax of Non-Residents, respectively, that must be made on account of the settlement corresponding to the tax period immediately following each of those referred to in the previous section, as long as the status of emerging company is maintained.
+They will not be required to make the split payments regulated in article 40 of Law 27/2014, of November 27, on Corporate Tax, and 23.1 of Royal Legislative Decree 5/2004, of March 5, approving the revised text of the Non-Resident Income Tax Law, respectively, which must be made on account of the settlement corresponding to the tax period immediately following each of those referred to in the previous section, provided that they maintain the status of emerging company.

 INCOME TAX FOR NON-RESIDENTS

-“a) The income mentioned in article 7 and the income from work in kind mentioned in section 3 of article 42 of Law 35/2006, of 28 November, of the Income Tax of Physical Persons and of partial modification of the laws of the Taxes on Corporations, on the Income of Non-Residents and on Wealth, received by natural persons, as well as the benefits due to need recognized under Royal Decree 8/2008, of January 11, which regulates the benefit due to need in favor of Spaniards residing abroad and returnees”
+“a) The income mentioned in article 7 and the income from work in kind mentioned in section 3 of article 42 of Law 35/2006, of November 28, on Personal Income Tax and partial modification of the laws on Corporate Tax, Non-Resident Income Tax and Wealth Tax, received by individuals, as well as the benefits due to need recognized under Royal Decree 8/2008, of January 11, which regulates the benefit due to need in favor of Spanish residents abroad and returnees”

-The regulatory modification consists of the express incorporation of the exemption of the income from work in kind cited in article 42.3 LIRPF , thereby regulating the exemption of income from work in kind contained in article 42.3 LIRPF in a homogeneous manner with personal income tax:
+The regulatory modification consists of the express incorporation of the exemption of the income from work in kind mentioned in article 42.3 LIRPF , thus regulating in a homogeneous manner with the Personal Income Tax the exemption of income from work in kind contained in article 42.3 LIRPF:

-• Deliveries to employees of products at discounted prices that are made in canteens or company canteens or social commissaries
+• Deliveries to employees of products at reduced prices that are made in company canteens or dining rooms or social stores

-• The use of goods intended for the social and cultural services of the employed personnel
+• The use of assets intended for social and cultural services of the employed personnel

-• Premiums or fees paid to insurance entities for illness coverage
+• Premiums or fees paid to insurance companies for health coverage

-• The amounts paid to the entities in charge of providing the public service of collective passenger transport with the purpose of promoting the movement of employees between their place of residence and the workplace,
+• The amounts paid to the entities responsible for providing the public service of collective passenger transport in order to facilitate the movement of employees between their place of residence and the workplace,

-• The delivery to active workers, free of charge or at a price lower than the normal market price, of shares or participations of the company itself or of other companies in the group of companies.
+• The delivery to active workers, free of charge or at a price below the normal market price, of shares or interests in the company itself or in other companies in the group of companies

-This represents the elevation to legal status of a criterion that had already been maintained (Consultation DGT V0401-16).
+This means raising to legal level a criterion that was already being maintained (DGT Consultation V0401-16).

 Ley 28/2022, de 21 de diciembre,